-Powerful team communication skills training videos from Edward Muzio, CEO of Group Harmonics.
+Powerful sales team communication skills training videos from Edward Muzio, CEO of Group Harmonics.

-Seven Learning Videos Interpreted in a sales context by Clive Miller
+Seven learning videos Interpreted in a sales team communication context by Clive Miller

 - How to Interact Strategically